Cowlersley

 Cowlersley is a district 2 mi west of Huddersfield, West Yorkshire, England.
 It is situated between Milnsbridge and Linthwaite and south of the A62 and the River Colne.
 The name Cowlersley means 'a charcoal burner's wood' and was first recorded in 1226.

-The district has a primary school which was inspected by Ofsted in 2013 and listed as "requiring improvement".
+The district has a primary school, Woodside Green, which was inspected by Ofsted in 2022 and listed as "Good".

-Its main claim to fame is that the former British prime minister Harold Wilson was born and lived in Cowlersley in his early childhood, at 4 Warneford Road.
+Its main claim to fame is that the former British prime minister Harold Wilson grew up in Cowlersley, at 4 Warneford Road.